-“She’s like one of my really good friends,” Stephens said at the start of the year.
+“She’s like one of my really good friends,” Stephens said to ESPN at the start of the year.
 “Everyone thinks she’s so mean, but she’s like the greatest person ever.
 We’re just young kids together.
 We never take anything too seriously.”

 “I noticed Sloane I think years ago at TeamTennis maybe four years ago,” Serena said prior to their match in Melbourne.
 “I saw her in the locker room.
 She was another black girl.
 I was like, ‘Hey!’
 That’s when I first noticed her.
 ‘What up, girl’?”